IBM Information Management System (IMS) - Group home

 We have noticed that middleware provisioning on z/OS® can present clients with a set of business challenges, where speed across development, test, and production requirements can be slow.
 This is often caused by a lack of skills required for some z/OS tooling, which can result in an inability to perform what appears to be a complex task.

-To combat this business challenge, we are pleased to release a preview trial for self-service provisioning of IBM Information Management System (IMSTM), on z/OS, from the Red Hat® OpenShift® Container Platform (OCP), which we believe will be the beginning of a transformed middleware provisioning experience for our clients.
+To combat this business challenge, we are pleased to provide self-service provisioning of IBM Information Management System (IMSTM), on z/OS, from the Red Hat® OpenShift® Container Platform (OCP), which we believe will be the beginning of a transformed middleware provisioning experience for our clients.

 IBM today provides a number of Operator collections that can automate IBM zSystems® directly from OCP.
 These Operator collections, leverage the Red Hat® Ansible® open source Operator Framework and Software Development Toolkit (Operator SDK), and can be used with the z/OS Cloud Broker component of the IBM Z and Cloud Modernization Stack to provide a set of prebuilt capabilities, enabling users to integrate z/OS infrastructure with hybrid cloud environments, standardize IT automation for z/OS, and manage z/OS resources statefully in Kubernetes clusters.
 This extendable framework enables clients to create their own automation to manage and host on OpenShift®